Originally published on November 14, 2019, updated May 19, 2023

 Hazmat storage limits are handled separately from this policy.
 You can learn more about hazmat storage here.

 Do you fulfill some or all of your Amazon orders through Seller Fulfilled Prime?
 If so, you may qualify for referral fee discounts.
-Amazon sometimes offers discounts to sellers who fulfill orders through the Seller Fulfilled Prime program.

 Depending on your product category, you may be eligible for other Amazon fee promotions.
 Check the Fee Discounts page to see if any of your items qualify.
 Referral fee discounts are applied when an order is placed for qualified products during a fee promotion.
 These promotions are only available for a limited time.